ATL-WDI-Curriculum/css-flexbox/readme.md

-# Flex Box
+# Flexbox

 Screencasts
 - [Part 1](http://youtu.be/wBlBTO7mqoI)
 - [Part 2](http://youtu.be/_I58MXDnBEs)

 ## Learning objectives
-- Give an example of a problem solved by Flex Box
+- Give an example of a problem solved by flexbox
 - Given a desktop-first webpage, make it look presentable on mobile devices (and vice-versa) with as little CSS as possible
 - Contrast Flex Containers and Flex Items
 - Draw a diagram that includes: Flex Container, Flex Item, Main and Cross Axes, Starts and Ends for all Axes, and Main and Cross Sizes